joshuaPhong/uv-clothing-advisor/README.md

 - [NIWA](https://niwa.co.nz) for UV index data
 - [OpenWeather](https://openweathermap.org) for weather information
+- [Ollama](https://ollama.ai) for local AI model hosting
+- [OpenHermes](https://huggingface.co/teknium/OpenHermes-2.5-Mistral-7B) for the AI model
 - Flask community for the excellent web framework
+- Contributors and testers who helped improve the application

 ## Support

-If you encounter any issues or have questions, please open an issue on the GitHub repository.
+If you encounter any issues or have questions:
+1. Check the troubleshooting section below
+2. Review existing GitHub issues
+3. Open a new issue with detailed information about your problem

+### Troubleshooting

+**Common Issues:**
+- **Location not detected**: Ensure GPS permission is granted or use manual location selection
+- **No AI recommendations**: Check if Ollama is running and OpenHermes model is installed
+- **Cache not working**: Verify session storage is enabled in your browser
+- **API errors**: Verify all API keys are correctly set in `.env` file
+- **Ollama connection failed**: Ensure Ollama service is running on localhost:11434

 ---

-**Note**: Make sure to never commit your `.env` file containing API keys to version control.
-The `.env` file should be added to your `.gitignore` file.
+**Note**: Always keep your `.env` file secure and never commit it to version control.
+Add `.env` to your `.gitignore` file to prevent accidental exposure of API keys.